 Becoming qualified divers is one of the most fulfilling things we’ve done while travelling.
-PADI’s e-learning programme means you can start your scuba education online.
+PADI’s e-learning programme helps you start your scuba education.

 Learn to blog

-Blogging is a great way to document your travels, and you can also build it into a source of income.
-Get set up before you set off by taking the Blogging Fast Lane course.
+Blogging is a great way to record your travels, and you can also make it a source of income.
+Learn how to do it by taking the Blogging Fast Lane course.

 Learn a language

-Prepare for your world voyage at home by learning some language basics.
+Prepare for future travels by learning some language basics.
 I’m working on my Spanish, and my go-to resource is The Spanish Dude YouTube channel.

 Ways to see the world from home